sumitsrv/anva-documents/README.md

 # Anva Document Word Counter

+> **Transparency Note:** This document has been edited with the help of a Large Language Model (LLM) for improved readability and structure.
+Additionally, some parts of the codebase were written using an LLM to boost productivity.
+However, the overall design, code flow, use cases, algorithmic choices, and the majority of the code are original contributions of the author.

 A Spring Boot REST API for analyzing word frequencies in text documents.

 ## How to Run the Application